Xinyi-0724/SmartHome-Bench-LLM/README.md

 ## :smiley: Citing
+>   **Acknowledgment:** We sincerely thank Kevin Beussman for donating the videos.
+We also appreciate the efforts of Pengfei Gao, Xiaoya Hu, Liting Jia, Lina Liu, Vincent Nguyen, and Yunyun Xi for their assistance with video annotation.

-If you use **SmartHome-Bench** in a scientific publication, we would appreciate citations to:
+If you use **SmartHome-Bench** in a scientific publication, please cite the following:

 ```bibtex
 @article{zhao2024smarthome,